Zheckan/iwillnotpayforleetcodeautocomplete/README.md

 # iwillnotpayforleetcodeautocomplete

 Place to store solved LeetCode problems with an organized structure.
-Since LeetCode doesn't even have autocomplete on the free tier, this repository provides a better development experience with your favorite IDE!
+Since LeetCode doesn't even have autocomplete on the free tier, and this is bs

+## // Rest is just AI generaled structure info, idk about it and will probably delete it in future

 ## 📁 Repository Structure